 Transforming innovative scientific ideas into breakthrough therapies for patients increasingly requires a strong, international network of partners.
 Boehringer Ingelheim is dedicated to collaborating with researchers and the wider oncology community.
 Our approach is grounded in mutual trust, shared goals and a passion for leading science.
 Over half of our pipeline compounds are anchored in external collaborations.

-Read more about our ongoing collaborations below, or find out more about collaborating with us here.
+Read more about our ongoing collaborations below.

 Our research collaborations